SuperMonstor/bengaluru_maps_prod/README.md

 Bengaluru Maps is a community-driven project to aggregate cool places in Bengaluru (Bangalore).
 Discover and share the best spots in the city - from cafes and restaurants to entertainment venues.

-### Key Features
+### Features

-- **Create Maps**: Create themed maps with detailed descriptions using Markdown
+- **Create Maps**: Users can create custom maps of their favorite places in Bengaluru, complete with detailed descriptions using Markdown.
-- **Add Locations**: Submit and contribute locations to existing maps
+- **Add Locations**: Anyone can contribute by submitting new locations to existing maps.
-- **Review System**: Map owners can review and approve location submissions
+- **Review System**: Map owners have full control over their maps and can review and approve or reject location submissions.
-- **Google Maps Integration**: View all locations on an interactive map
+- **Google Maps Integration**: All locations are displayed on an interactive map, making it easy to visualize and explore the city.
-- **User Authentication**: Sign in with Google to create and contribute to maps
+- **User Authentication**: Simple and secure sign-in with Google to create maps and contribute locations.
+- **Email Notifications**: Map owners receive email notifications when new locations are submitted to their maps.
+- **Upvoting**: Users can upvote their favorite locations on a map.

 ## Getting Started